Skip to main content

 What the backend accumulates

 The backend automatically accumulates the full conversation history across turns.
 After the first turn, the frontend transport only sends the new user message — not the entire history.
-This is handled transparently by the transport and task.
+This is handled transparently by the transport and agent.
 The accumulated messages are available in:

 • run() as messages (ModelMessage[]) — for passing to streamText